 The commentaries, or annotations, included in The New American Haggadah stem from four different currents of thought: “Library” represents a literary/psychological perspective.
 “House of Study” presents religious and philosophical observations.
 “Nation” provides political interpretations, and “Playground” gives humorous observations from what might be a child’s point of view.

 As an example, one set of commentaries pertains to the phrase “And the Lord heard our voices.”
-“The Library” commentator reflects on why God would generally want to hold Himself back from the sufferings of the world.
+“The Library” commentator reflects on why God would hold Himself back from abating the sufferings of the world.
 “House of Study” discusses the importance of intermittently reminding God of His covenant with the Jews.
 The writer of “The Nation” muses on how the Jews are a vocal people: “Suffering in silence is not a Jewish virtue.”
 “The Playground” talks about the importance of promises.

 Some of the prose in the commentary is particularly compelling.
 Of the phrase that ends each seder, “Next year in Jerusalem,” the “Library” commentator writes: